ramortegui/QuCode/day11-bell-states-epr-paradox-non-locality.md

 Particles separated a far distance, and there is no way to communicate faster than speed of light.

-Two particles entangled, no mather how far away are, when we measure one, the other one will have the oposite measurement.
+Two particles entangled, no mater how far away are, when we measure one, the other one will have the oposite measurement.